Microwave Radiometer (Juno): Results

 During a close pass in summer of 2017 when MWR was operated at Jupiter, it detected temperature changes deep within the Great Red Spot (GRS) storm.
 On Perijove 7, which was the sixth science orbit MWR took readings of Jupiter's great red storm down to dozens of kilometers/miles of depth below the surface layers.

 The distribution of ammonia gas was reported on in 2017, and analyzed.
 An ammonia rich layer was identified, as well as a belt of ammonia poor atmosphere from 5 to 20 degrees north.

-During the first eight orbits, WMR detected hundreds of lightning discharges, mostly in the polar regions.
+During the first eight orbits, MWR detected hundreds of lightning discharges, mostly in the polar regions.